 The Drumchapel Table Tennis club, which started off with just one table, is now packed with members every week and has even produced international stars, such as Scotland's Corinna Whitaker.

-Former England stars Charlotte Edwards and Tash Farrant are keen to see more girls playing cricket
+England's Tash Farrant and former captain Charlotte Edwards (seen here coaching) are keen to see more girls playing cricket

 England women have lost out to New Zealand in the last three World Cup finals, but flanker Sarah Hunter insists her team won't be intimidated by an All Blacks side in pursuit of their fifth consecutive title.